kubeflow/kubeflow/releasing.md

 ## Update TFJob

-Identify the TFJob [release](https://github.com/kubeflow/tf-operator/releases) you want to use
+Identify the TFJob [release](https://github.com/kubeflow/tf-operator/releases) you want to use.

   * If you need to cut a new TFJob release follow the instructions in [kubeflow/tf-operator](https://github.com/kubeflow/tf-operator/blob/master/releasing.md)

 Update [all.jsonnet](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/core/prototypes/all.jsonnet#L10)